 We believe the Bible is the final standard of faith and practice for the believer in Jesus Christ and for His Church.
 While recognizing the historical, interpretive, and guiding value of creeds and confessions of faith made throughout the history of the Church, we affirm the Bible alone as the infallible and final authority in the life of a believer.

-Below is an abridged version of the 1689 Confession for your reading convenience.
-You can read a complete version of this confession at Founders.org
+Below is an abridged version of The Westminster Confession of Faith for your reading convenience.
+You can read a complete version of this confession at The Westminster Standard.

 Statement of Faith

 1. We believe in the one true and living God, in three Persons: the Father, the Son and the Holy Spirit, who is invisible, personal, omnipresent, eternal, dependent on none, unchanging, truthful, trustworthy, almighty, sovereign, omniscient, righteous, holy, good, loving, merciful, long-suffering and gracious.

 1 Cor.
 8:4,6; Deut.
 6:4; Jer.
 10:10; Isa.
 48:12; Exod.
 3:14; John 4:24; 1 Tim.
 1:17; Deut.
 4:15–16; Mal.
 3:6; 1 Kings 8:27; Jer.
 23:23; Ps.
 90:2; Gen. 17:1; Isa.
 6:3; Ps.
 115:3; Isa.
 46:10; Prov.
 16:4; Rom.
 11:36; Exod.
 34:6–7; Heb.
 11:6; Neh.
 9:32–33; Ps.
 5:5–6; Exod.
 34:7; Nahum 1:2–3; 1 John 5:7; Matt.
 28:19; 2 Cor.
 13:14; Exod.
 3:14; John 14:11; I Cor.
 8:6; John 1:14,18; John 15:26; Gal.
 4:6.